loic-fremaux/laravel-matomo-tracker/readme.md

 ## About

-The `alfrasc\laravel-matomo-tracker` Laravel package is a wrapper for the `piwik\piwik-php-tracker`.
+The `agapanthus\laravel-matomo-tracker` Laravel package is a wrapper for the `piwik\piwik-php-tracker`.
 The Piwik php tracker allows serverside tracking.

 ## Features